-A. All students will be required to take four core courses plus a "hands on experience" and senior seminar.
-The four core courses are: BIOL 15b, SOC 191a, HS 104b, and HSSP 100b.
-Students must also complete HSSP 92a, HSSP 92b, or HSSP 99d, as the "hands on experience" requirement.
-(BIOL 42a may be substituted for BIOL 15b and LGLS 114a may be substituted for HS 104b.)
+A. All students will be required to take four core courses plus a "hands-on experience" and senior seminar.
+The core courses are: SOC 191a, HS 104b, HSSP 100b, and BIOL 15b or BIOL 42a.
+Students must also complete HSSP 92b, HSSP 98a or b, HSSP 99d or WMNS 92a, as the "hands-on experience" requirement.
 HSSP 110a is the capstone course, generally taken in the senior year.
+LGLS 114a may be substituted for HS 104b.
+Students who have already taken BIOL 22a must take BIOL 42a instead of BIOL 15b.

-Students must choose one of the two tracks described on the right-Option I leading to a B.A. in HSSP or Option II leading to a B.S. in HSSP.
+Students must choose one of the two tracks described below-Option I leading to a B.A. in HSSP or Option II leading to a B.S. in HSSP.

-Among courses offered to fulfill the requirements for this major no course may be taken pass/fail and all grades in major courses must be at least a C.
+Among courses offered to fulfill the requirements for this major no course may be taken pass/fail and all grades in major courses must be at least a C-.